sassoftware/sas-container-recipes/README.md

 <br>

-# For one or more users - SAS® Viya® Programming or SAS® Viya® Full environment running on multiple containers
+# For one or more users - SAS® Viya® programming-only or SAS® Viya® full deployment running on multiple containers
-Use these instructions to build multiple Docker images to run **SAS Viya Programming**  or  **SAS Viya Full** environments for one or more users.
+Use these instructions to build multiple Docker images and then use the images to create a SAS Viya programming-only or a SAS Viya full deployment in Kubernetes.
+These deployments can have SMP or MPP (Massive Parallel Processing) CAS servers, which provide in-memory analytics, and can be used by one or more users.
 Leverage Kubernetes to create the deployments which can use SMP or MPP CAS, which provide in-memory analytics.
-<br><br>

 A programming-only deployment supports data scientists and programmers who use SAS Studio or direct programming interfaces such as Python or REST APIs.
 Understand that this type of deployment does not include SAS Drive,